wjhopper/PBS-R-Manual/basics.md

 Note that I assigned the output of the `read.csv` function to variable named `commas`, and that the function imported the CSV file as a `data.frame` object.
 Also note that the values in the first row of the CSV file were used as names for each columns, rather than a row of data.

 #### Importing Excel Files {-}
 Excel files are ubiquitous, but because of their history as a proprietary format, R does not have native support for importing them.
-However, all is not lost: you can install the `readxl` package and use it's `read_excel` function to import .xls and .xlsx files into R as data frames.
+However, all is not lost: you can install the `readxl` package and use its `read_excel` function to import .xls and .xlsx files into R as data frames.

 ### Subsetting
 Subsetting describes the processes of "extracting" or "slicing out" a subset of the values from one data structure into another.
 In R, the processes of subsetting **does not** remove the values you subset from the original data structure.
 Rather, it creates a copy of the subset you ask for, and puts that copy into your new data structure.
 So, subsetting is a safe operation that will not result in any data loss.

 Subsetting a data structure is performed in R using the `[]` operator, which are called square brackets.
 All R data structures can be subsetted using the `[]` operators.
-To subset a data structure, the `[]` operator immediately after the data structure.
+To subset a data structure, put the `[]` operator immediately after the data structure.
 Between the two square brackets, you place what is known as an **index vector**.
 An index vector is a vector that describes which values in the data structure you want included in the subset.
 There are 3 types of index vectors:

 - Numeric Index Vectors, which describe the *position* (e.g. first, third, or 19th) of the elements you want included in the subset.
 - Character Index Vectors, which describe the *names* of the elements you want included in the subset (only useful when the elements have names).